 "That's right."
-Kaede tried not to make the maid Marina any more nervous, but all she managed to keep up was a wry smile.
+Kaede tried not to make the maid Marina any more nervous.
+However all she managed to keep up was a wry smile.
 "Do you normally only clean when nobody is here?"

 "Yes!"
-Marina nodded bit too eagerly.
-"The nobles do not appreciate seeing us common servants at work, so we try to be discrete whenever possible."
+Marina nodded a bit too eagerly.
+"The nobles do not appreciate seeing us servants at work, so we try to be discreet whenever possible."

 Thinking back to her dining hall experiences, Kaede remembered that Pascal never even acknowledged, let alone thanked, the servants who brought his food.
 Nor, for that matter, did most other nobles she saw, except...